A title for a car with a Manufacturer’s Certificate of Origin refers to a brand new vehicle purchased out-of-state that has not yet been titled.

 - The original manufacturer's certificate of origin (MCO), properly assigned to purchaser.

-- A completed HSMV 82040 Application for Certificate of Title With/Without Registration.
+- A completed HSMV 82040 MV Application for Certificate of Motor Vehicle Title.
 Please note that often the following sections of this form are left blank, resulting in an application that can not be processed.
 Please make sure the following items are complete:

 - Section 1: Owner/Applicant Information.
 The vehicle owner’s Florida driver license number is required.
 If the vehicle is to be titled in a business name, please include the Federal Employer Identification Number (FEID)